readium/readium-lcp-server/README.md

 Binaries are only pre-built on demand and for a service fee, therefore in the general case you'll need to get a working Golang installation.
 Please refer to the official Go documentation for installation procedures at https://golang.org/.

-This software is working with *go 1.16* or higher.
-It is currently maintained using *go 1.20* (July 2023).
+This software is working with *go 1.19* or higher.
+It is currently maintained using *go 1.21* (February 2024).

 You must put in place: